tshi04/exciton-package-tools/README.md

-# Exciton NLP - A tool for natural language processing
+# Exciton Tools

-Exciton NLP is designed and maintained by ExcitonX for different NLP tasks, including multilingual classification, NER, translation, etc.
+Exciton Tools are a collection of functions and classes developed by the Exciton Research team for infrastructures, pipelines, etc.

 ## Installation
-Use ``pip`` to install exciton.
+Use ``pip`` to install exciton_tools.
 Run:

 ```
 pip install -U exciton_tools